 I'll also provide an example in a reply to this that will serve as a template for reading future bracketology predictions that DiDi, Mr.W, and I (and others) enjoy doing passing the days until the field is actually announced.
 This is handy to read through and get an even better sense of exactly what types of accommodations have to (and don't have to, but may) be made in filling the bracket.

 Yes, there are other resources out there, and they're quite good.
-Jason Moy over at USCHO as well as their FAQs and liketype articles at INCH provide excellent primers on the subject.
+Jason Moy over at USCHO as well as their FAQs provide excellent primers on the subject.
 But by recreating them in message board format here, I figure that it's more easily approachable for questions from those posters going through this for the first time (or going through it for the Nth time but also often confused by the process).

-Tournament Selection There are 16 teams in the tournament.
+There are 16 teams in the tournament.
 Each conference receives an autobid, given to its tournament champion, and the remaining teams are filled by the highest ranked non-autobid selections as ranked by the Pairwise.
-The Pairwise is a measure using RPI, games against "good" teams, games against common opponents, and head-to-head matchups, to do an all-pairs ranking of the teams vying for an NCAA tournament berth (referred to as TUCs, chosen as teams with a .500 RPI or better, which is approximately the top-25 to top-30 in the RPI).
+The Pairwise is a measure using RPI, games against common opponents, and head-to-head matchups, to do an all-pairs ranking of all teams in college hockey.

-In order to make the tournament, you must be a conference autobid winner, or you must be in the remaining available places and have a record above .500 (a new rule recently).
+In order to make the tournament, you must be a conference autobid winner, or you must be in the remaining available places and have a record above .500.
 You must also not be on probation or in the process of reclassifying to division 1 status, but that isn't a factor this season.

 Generally, the top 15 in the Pairwise make it along with the autobid from AtlanticHockey (who often doesn't have anyone in the top 16).
 Though clearly it can happen that a non-top-15 team wins the conference tournament from a major conference, in which case that costs one of the "bubble" (13-15) teams a spot.
-As of right now, the conference leaders in the AHA are not in the top 16 (Mercyhurst, RIT, and Air Force are not even TUCs), so there are only 15 available spots in the tournament and only 11 available at-large bids.
+As of right now, the conference leaders in the AHA are not in the top 16 (Mercyhurst, Bentley are hanging out in the 30s), so there are only 15 available spots in the tournament and only 10 available at-large bids.

 NB: I usually use the convention "1-seed, 2-seed, 3-seed, 4-seed" for what the NCAA calls "bands".
 I use the convention #1, #2, ... #16 for the overall seeding.